junxit/us-congress-code/title-26/chapter-1/sec-26.md

 ### Effective Date of 2021 Amendment

 Amendment by Pub.
-L. 117–2 applicable to taxable years beginning after December 31, 2020, see section 9611(c)(1) of Pub.
+L. 117–2 applicable to taxable years beginning after Dec.
+31, 2020, see section 9611(c)(1) of Pub.
 L. 117–2, set out as a note under section 24 of this title.

 ### Effective Date of 2017 Amendment